BeachNet Repeater System

 Grays River VHF Repeater

-Location: The Grays River repeater is located near the crest of KM Hill about half-way between Naselle, WA, and Cathlamet, WA, on Highway 4 in Wahkiakum County.
-KM Hill is the highest point on Highway 4 between Longview, WA and the Coast, dividing the county roughly in half.
+Location: The Grays River repeater is located just south of Highway 4 near the crest of KM Hill about half-way between Naselle, WA, and Cathlamet, WA, in Wahkiakum County.
+KM Hill is the highest point on Washington State Highway 4 between Longview, WA and the Coast, dividing the county roughly in half.

-BeachNet, this machine can be separated to operate stand-alone or linked to the 444.500 Nicolai repeater, as desired for ARES/RACES operations in Wahkiakum County.
+BeachNet, this machine can be separated to operate stand-alone or linked to the 444.500 Nicolai, or the 444.300 Cathlamet repeater, as desired for ARES/RACES operations in Wahkiakum County.
 It provides a link to the State ECC at Camp Murray, through the network, and acts as a focus for Emergency Communications in this rural county.
+There is a generator at the site, for back-up power.

 Hardware: The repeater consists of a GE Mastr-II 110-watt continuous-duty base station.
-The transmitter feeds a Diamond dual-band antenna at the 65-foot level on the tower which serves the transmitter and the UHF link.
-This antenna is fed with LDF4-50, half-inch hardline.
-The receive antenna is a high-gain Stationmaster at the top of the 90-foot tower, fed with LDF5-50 7/8-inch hardline.
-The two-antenna system allows optimal receiver performance.
+The transmitter signal passes through one 8-inch BpBr cavity and a 5-inch bandpass cavity, and then feeds a Diamond dual-band antenna at the 65-foot level on the tower which serves the repeater transmitter and the UHF link transceiver through a diplexer, and 75-feet of LDF4-50, half-inch hardline.
+The repeater receive antenna is a high-gain Stationmaster at the top of the 90-foot tower, fed with LDF5-50 7/8-inch hardline, with a single 8-inch BpBr cavity.
+This two-antenna system allows optimal receiver performance with less than 1 dB combined loss.
 If you can hear this repeater, you can probably work it.

 Home | Frequencies | Coverage Map | More Info | Pictures | Technical Staff | Pacific County Links | Maintenance Log | Site Map